-The goal of the Company is to develop and deliver a technology-based communication platform to a broad range of healthcare professionals and businesses using a subscription revenue model with added value bolt on services.
+Each of the subsidiaries is wholly owned by the Company and complements each other, allowing for cross selling of products and services.
+The Company believes the current solutions will become an added value option to a technology-based network communication platform to a broad range of healthcare professionals and businesses using a subscription revenue model with added value bolt on services the Company plans to develop.